matthieu-str/data_story/index.md

 ## 2. Geographical boundaries of our study

-As you can see on the distribution of check-ins and home locations, these lasts are not equally distributed on earth.
+<p align="justify">As you can see on the distribution of check-ins and home locations, these lasts are not equally distributed on earth.
 These two social networks are more popular in the US and some European countries.
 Therefore, we had to set on threshold to apply our study only in places where we had enough data.
-In this analysis, we only kept the countries in which at leat 1 person over 100 000 was a user for both social networks.
-The selected countries are represented on this map :
+In this analysis, we only kept the countries in which at leat 1 person over 100 000 was a user for both social networks.</p> The selected countries are represented on this map :

 *Add the picture*